Skip to main content

 robot_state_broadcaster:

-plugin: modulo_controllers/RobotStateBroadcaster
+plugin: aica_core_controllers/RobotStateBroadcaster

 The urdf field specifies the Universal Robots 5e (mock interface) URDF as identified on the hardware manager page.

 The controllers field lists the controllers associated with the hardware interface.
-In this example, the only controller is the modulo_controllers/RobotStateBroadcaster, which is a generic AICA controller that broadcasts the robot joint states and transforms.
+In this example, the only controller is the aica_core_controllers/RobotStateBroadcaster, which is a generic AICA controller that broadcasts the robot joint states and transforms.

 tip